Carpk/capt_videos/README.md

 ## Getting Started

-This project is currently a work in progress, please come back later.
+While this site is currently a work in progress, it has been deployed to [heroku](http://captinvideos.herokuapp.com/).
+But please come back later to view the changes.